-- By accepting the recommendations, Cabinet gives approval for ESC to received £8.4m in total of external funding to deliver the activities set out in this paper. - This funding will be received over a 5-year period and will be subject to the Environment Agency's financial checks and claims approval processes.

-- All income and expenditure will also be subject to the usual internal and external audit and scrutiny processes. - CPE will also contribute the equivalent of £750k of officer time as an in-kind contribution over the 5-year programme.
+- Cabinet's approval of the Outline Business Case in June 2022 gave approval for ESC to received £8.4m in total of external funding to deliver the activities set out in this paper. - This funding will be received over a 5-year period and will be subject to the Environment Agency's financial checks and claims approval processes. - All income and expenditure will also be subject to the usual internal and external audit and scrutiny processes. - CPE will also contribute the equivalent of £750k of officer time as an in-kind contribution over the 5-year programme.
 This will be covered by existing officer team.
 Salaries for additional posts will be covered by the external funding. - All income and expenditure will be managed by the project manager in close collaboration with the Head of CPE (Karen Thomas). - Income and expenditure will also be monitored by Members and senior officers as part of CPE Board, through the project governance structure set out above.